 Security at Indian airports to be on par with US soon

 New Delhi, Sep 16: New changes are coming to the Indian airports and very soon, the screening would be on par with US standards.
-There is a tie up between the Bureau of Civil Aviation Security and the US Transport Security Administration for this purpose.
+There is a tie-up between the Bureau of Civil Aviation Security and the US Transport Security Administration for this purpose.

 Training for the second batch of 50 Indian officials has begun.
 The training for the first batch of 50 Indian officials was completed recently and the move aims at making India more travel secure.